River's Edge Arts Alliance: History

-The organization effectively brings artists into the community while developing the artistic potential of those who live here.
-Managed by a small staff, an active board of directors and many other enthusiastic volunteers, the Arts Alliance currently has 150 donors/sponsors and about 350 members from 35 area communities who are individuals, families, artists, organizations and businesses.
-There are many other ways that individuals, businesses, organizations, municipalities and foundations support the River's Edge Arts Alliance.
-Making the arts flourish locally, this support demonstrates the value placed on the creative arts for the many ways they inspire and enrich our communities.
+Managed by a small staff, an active board of directors and volunteers, the Arts Alliance currently has 150 donors/sponsors and about 350 members from 35 area communities who are individuals, families, artists, organizations and businesses.

 The River's Edge Arts Alliance offers a broad array of arts activities in which thousands of adults and children participate, often as families.
 The River's Edge Arts Alliance is responsible for creating and sustaining many cultural activities and organizations including: Art in the Hall, Arts After School, Arts in the Park, Community Arts Series, Focus on the Arts, Hudson Band Lesson Program, Hudson Pathways, River's Edge Youth Chorus, River's Edge Chorale, River's Edge Community Band, River's Edge Players, Saturday Morning Discovery Series, Summer Arts, Summer Drama Workshop (now in its 25th year) and many visual arts exhibits.
-These quality, yet affordable, events, exhibits and classes are held in Hudson and surrounding towns.
+These events, exhibits and classes are held in Hudson and surrounding towns.
 In addition to its regular programming in performing arts, visual arts and arts education, the agency has participated in many collaborative and partnership initiatives.
 Marlborough residents have participated in Arts Alliance programs since the beginning, and during the past thirteen years, the Arts Alliance has offered an increasing number of programs in the city.

-Many community-minded people value creativity and the way it inspires our lives and improves the area's quality of life.
-Thanks to the support of area individuals, organizations, businesses, municipalities and foundations that value the arts which so enrich our lives, many community members participate in these free or moderately-priced programs.
-The organization believes in integrating the arts into everyday community life, as well as helping arts education thrive.
-It creates and sustains participant and performance opportunities.
-The Arts Alliance collaborates with schools, arts organizations, businesses and artists, all the while bringing diverse people together.
-The most critical factor in sustaining area arts programming is the active involvement of the community, people interested in making a difference in their community through the arts.